BY CORY MORRISON

 The high end of the autism spectrum was previously known as Asperger’s Syndrome until it was removed from the diagnostic criteria in 2013.
 All of the previous autism spectrum diagnoses are now put into a single diagnosis known as Autism Spectrum Disorder (ASD).

-This timeline below shows a history of the autism spectrum.
+A timeline shows the history of autism spectrum.

-A report called AUTISM SPECTRUM DISORDER AMONG CHILDREN AND YOUTH IN CANADA 2018 was published by the Public Health Agency of Canada in March of this year.
-Here are some of the findings.
+A report called Autism Spectrum Disorder Among Children and Youth in Canada was published by the Public Health Agency of Canada in March.
+Here are some findings.

 Autism services and how they have improved

-Martin Gallagher, a student at Sheridan with Autism Spectrum Disorder, explains what it is like for him to live with the disorder in the video below.
+Martin Gallagher, a student at Sheridan with Autism Spectrum Disorder, explains what it is like for him to live with the disorder.

 “It’s challenging finding balance between fixating and not caring at all, but I feel here at Sheridan with the resources we have, I can find that balance very easily and I can find people who are like me,” he said.

-The Golden Horseshoe has many services available for families impacted by Autism Spectrum Disorder to help with challenges if needed.
+The Golden Horseshoe has many services available for families impacted by Autism Spectrum Disorder to help with challenges.

-This map below shows the facilities which provide services to families impacted by Autism Spectrum Disorder.
+This map shows the facilities which provide services to families impacted by Autism Spectrum Disorder.

-Suzyo Suman Bavi, a counsellor at Sheridan College, explains how he feels about how autism awareness and services have improved over the years in the video below.
+Suzyo Suman Bavi, a counsellor at Sheridan College, explains how services have improved over the years.